-Salaries and wages consist solely of salary paid to the Chief Executive Officer and the Chief Financial Officer.
+Salaries and wages consist solely of salary, and bonuses of \$350K paid to the Chief Executive Officer and the Chief Financial Officer in the current period.

-Interest expense consists of interest accrued on the loan payable and the convertible note.
+Interest expense consists of interest accrued on the loans payable and the convertible note.